Foundation Cures Personalization: Improving Personalized Models' Prompt Consistency via Hidden Foundation Knowledge: Experiments

-\textbf{Overall Performance Comparison.} Table \ref{table:overall_qual} and Figure \ref{fig:main_exp} present a comparative analysis of our proposed method with the baselines, examining both quantitative and qualitative aspects.
-Initially, the baseline methods often fail to accurately reflect key facial attributes mentioned in the prompts, such as hair, expressions, eye color, and accessories.
-These attributes tend to mirror those in the reference images, leading to poor prompt consistency.
-This observation reinforces our earlier discussion in Section \ref{sec:sec3} regarding the adverse impact of identity embeddings.
-Conversely, our approach shows a remarkable ability to bolster absent or faint attributes, significantly enhancing prompt consistency for these baselines.
-Secondly, we notice that incorporating FreeCure leads to a slight decline in identity fidelity.
-This can be attributed to the increased facial diversity in the synthesized results after enhancement, which aligns with our improvements in the Face Div. metric.
-In essence, since baseline personalization models tend to produce faces closely resembling their references, they inherently score higher in identity fidelity.
-However, this does not align with the objective of creating new content that adheres to the diverse prompts.
-Ultimately, in terms of the TC $\times$ IF metric, our method also shows considerable improvement over all baselines.
-Qualitatively, the enhancements are particularly evident for localized attributes like hair and accessories.
-Moreover, compared to the baseline models, FreeCure's output does not exhibit significant deviations in identity.
+\textbf{Overall Performance Comparison.} Table \ref{table:overall_qual} and Fig. \ref{fig:main_result} \& \ref{fig:flux-results} present a comparative analysis of our proposed method with the baselines, examining both quantitative and qualitative aspects.
+It is easy to notice that baselines often fail to accurately reflect key facial attributes mentioned in the prompts.
+For instance, these baselines often generate faces with identical expression (row 2, 4 of Fig.\ref{fig:main_result} and row 2 of Fig.\ref{fig:flux-results}).
+For attributes with large areas (e.g., hair, sunglasses), baselines often cannot generate them harmoniously (row 3, 4 and 5 of Fig.\ref{fig:main_result} and row 1 of Fig.\ref{fig:flux-results}).
+Conversely, our approach shows a remarkable ability to enhance absent or faint attributes, significantly improving prompt consistency for these baselines.
+FreeCure can even tackle subtle facial attributes (e.g., eye color and earrings, see row 5, 6 of Fig.\ref{fig:main_result}).
+Notably, FreeCure achieves significant performance improvements across all foundation models' personalization methods, demonstrating its strong generalizability.
+Secondly, we notice that FreeCure leads to a slight decline in identity fidelity, which can be attributed to positively improved facial diversity.
+Since baselines tend to produce faces closely resembling their references, they inherently score higher in identity fidelity.
+Ultimately, in terms of the PC $\times$ IF metric, our method also shows considerable improvement over all baselines.
 In conclusion, both quantitatively and qualitatively, FreeCure demonstrates a positive balance by enhancing prompt consistency while keeping the reduction in identity fidelity to a minimum.
+Additional comparisons and results on more references (including non-celebrities) are available in Appendix.~\ref{supp_sec:supp_more_results}.
+We also provide corresponding FD outputs for Fig.\ref{fig:main_result} to show the effectiveness of FreeCure to transfer correct attributes from the FD to PD process in Appendix.~\ref{supp_sec:suppl_comparsion_for_main_paper}